tortus/business_catalyst/README.md

 # BusinessCatalyst

 Tools for building CSV's for Adobe Business Catalyst e-commerce platform in Ruby.
+Use a Ruby DSL to turn your data into CSV's that can be imported in the BC admin.
+Supports product and catalog CSV's, and splitting large CSV's (over 10k products) into multiple files.

 ## Installation